 Send a copy of high school transcripts or GED to the Apprenticeship Office.
 You may need to contact your local high school or GED education provider if you do not have your transcripts.

-Complete the Accuplacer test with a minimum score of 66 in reading and arithmetic and 33 in algebra.
+Complete the Accuplacer test with the minimum scores noted under “Qualifications” above.
 To arrange to complete the test, please contact the Testing Center at 715.803.1398